 - After the Kaplan Testing, the Application Review Committee will review the remaining required screening documents and candidate files for completeness and schedule a screening session with candidates appropriate for training.

-- The Adult Ed Coordinator and Practical Nursing Program Coordinator will conduct a screening session with each candidate prior to the final selection meeting between May 1st and June 15th.
-If need be sessions can be scheduled with only up to 4 candidate at one time.
+- The Adult Ed Coordinator and Practical Nursing Program Coordinator will conduct a screening session with each candidate before the final selection meeting between May 1st and June 15th.
+If need be, sessions can be scheduled with only up to 4 candidates at one time.

-- All remaining final acceptance documents must be submitted to the Adult Education Coordinator NO LATER than two weeks prior to the start of the school.
+- All remaining final acceptance documents must be submitted to the Adult Education Coordinator NO LATER than September 1st.

 Application Review Committee